Start Printed Page 26147

 In addition, the Agency must provide for periodic evaluation of any estimates used.
 To provide for the periodic evaluation of the estimate of PCT as required by FFDCA section 408(b)(2)(F), EPA may require registrants to submit data on PCT.

-The PCT values that were used to refine the livestock commodities for the acute assessment were based on: Corn (2.5%) for beef, goat, horse, and sheep commodities; and the food handling establishment uses (5%) for hog (fat, meat, and meat byproducts) and poultry meat and meat byproducts.
+The PCT values that were used to refine the livestock commodities for the acute assessment were based on: Sweet corn (44%) for beef, goat, horse, and sheep commodities; and the food handling establishment uses (5%) for hog and poultry meat and meat byproducts.

 The Agency believes that the three conditions discussed in Unit III.C.1.iv. have been met.
 With respect to Condition a, PCT estimates are derived from Federal and private market survey data, which are reliable and have a valid basis.
 The Agency is reasonably certain that the percentage of the food treated is not likely to be an underestimation.
 As to Conditions b and c, regional consumption information and consumption information for significant subpopulations is taken into account through EPA's computer-based model for evaluating the exposure of significant subpopulations including several regional groups.
 Use of this consumption information in EPA's risk assessment process ensures that EPA's exposure estimate does not understate exposure for any significant subpopulation group and allows the Agency to be reasonably certain that no regional population is exposed to residue levels higher than those estimated by the Agency.
 Other than the data available through national food consumption surveys, EPA does not have available reliable information on the regional consumption of food to which abamectin may be applied in a particular area.